-“Unlike other programs for men and women with mental illness, Fountain House was founded on the premise that Clubhouse “members” could work productively and have socially satisfying lives in spite of their mental illness.” -ICCD
+“Unlike other programs for men and women with mental illness, Fountain House was founded on the premise that Clubhouse 'members' could work productively and have socially satisfying lives in spite of their mental illness.” -ICCD

-CTF was established by a group of clubhouse members, mental-health workers, families and advocates as a consumer-run business and was awarded the contract to run Our Place Clubhouse in November 1992.
-For twenty years, Coyote TaskForce has been under the direction of Mindy Bernstein who holds over 30 years of clinical and administrative experience working with adults with disabilities.
+CTF was established by a group of clubhouse members, mental health workers, families, and advocates as a consumer-run business and was awarded the contract to run Our Place Clubhouse in November 1992.
+For over twenty years, Coyote TaskForce has been under the direction of Mindy Bernstein, who holds over 30 years of clinical and administrative experience working with adults with disabilities.

 Mindy opened Café 54 in 2004, a revolutionary restaurant that simultaneously dismantles the stigma of mental illness while providing hands-on work training and job development for adults in mental health recovery, as well as delicious, fresh cuisine and catering.

 CTF is a proud owner of its own building and facilities, a unique, dignified, and professional space designed by members and staff.
 Our Place Clubhouse and Café 54 are conveniently located downtown, near the Ronstadt Transit Center.

 11/27/2018 We were thrilled to be part of the Community Giving event on Sunday, November 25, at Naranja Park in Oro Valley, hosted by Cenergi, LLC!
 There was a raffle, local small business vendors, arts and craft vendors, hands-on activities for the whole family, delicious food, and live music by the Jacob Acosta Band!
 Part of the day’s proceeds will be donated to Coyote TaskForce, in addition to two other great nonprofits, Wings for Women Tucson and D-S Rescue!